 Mingo National Wildlife Refuge

-Mingo National Wildlife Refuge protects the largest remaining bottomland hardwood forest in southeastern Missouri.
+Mingo National Wildlife Refuge protects the largest remaining bottomland hardwood forest in south eastern Missouri.

-Mingo NWR is the site of Go Zero program’s millionth tree, which was planted in 2010.
 Mingo received gold validation in May of 2010 and with this we became the first group in the nation to receive gold validation under the CCB Standards Second Edition.
 This rating was certified by SCS Global Services.